A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Preliminaries

-We collect some basic properties of the family $\{h_{0,\beta}\}_{\beta>0}$ we will need later on. \begin{lemma} The family $\{h_{0,\beta}:\beta > 0\}$ has the following properties: \begin{itemize} \item[-] If $\phi : \mathbb C \to \mathbb C$ is a rotation, reflection, or translation, then $\{h_{0,\beta} \circ \phi : \beta >0 \}$ has the same law as $\{h_{0,\beta} : \beta >0\}$. \item[-] If $\delta \in [0,1)$ we have that $\{ h_{0,\delta \beta} (\delta \cdot):\beta >0 \}$ and $\{h_{0,\beta}:\beta >0\}$ agree in law. \item[-] If $0\leq \beta_1\leq \beta_2\leq \beta_3\leq \beta_4 < \infty$ then $h_{0,\beta_2}-h_{0,\beta_1}$ and $h_{0,\beta_4}-h_{0,\beta_3}$ are independent. \end{itemize} Finally, $h_{0,1}$ is ergodic with respect to translations of $\mathbb C$. \end{lemma}
+We collect some basic properties of the family $\{h_{0,\beta}\}_{\beta>0}$ we will need later on. \begin{lemma} The family $\{h_{0,\beta}:\beta > 0\}$ has the following properties: \begin{itemize} \item[-] If $\phi : \R^d \to \R^d$ is a rotation, reflection, or translation, then $\{h_{0,\beta} \circ \phi : \beta >0 \}$ has the same law as $\{h_{0,\beta} : \beta >0\}$. \item[-] If $\delta \in [0,1)$ we have that $\{ h_{0,\delta \beta} (\delta \cdot):\beta >0 \}$ and $\{h_{0,\beta}:\beta >0\}$ agree in law. \item[-] If $0\leq \beta_1\leq \beta_2\leq \beta_3\leq \beta_4 < \infty$ then $h_{0,\beta_2}-h_{0,\beta_1}$ and $h_{0,\beta_4}-h_{0,\beta_3}$ are independent. \end{itemize} Finally, $h_{0,1}$ is ergodic with respect to translations of $\R^d$. \end{lemma}

-The invariance and independence properties are immediate from the definition, see, e.g., Section 3.2 of \cite{ding-goswami-watabiki}.
+The invariance and independence properties are immediate from the definition, see, e.g., Section 3.2 of \cite{ding-goswami-watabiki} for the two dimensional case.
 For the last statement, note that the white noise $W(dx,dt)$ is ergodic with respect to spatial translations, and therefore so is $h_{0,\beta}.$ An important consequence is the following scaling property of $D_{h_{0,\beta}}.$

 \begin{lemma} Let $\beta>0$.
-Then $\{D_{h_{0,\beta}}(x,y) : x,y\in\mathbb{C}\}$ has the same law as
+Then $\{D_{h_{0,\beta}}(x,y) : x,y\in\R^d\}$ has the same law as

 \end{lemma} \begin{proof} This is a direct consequence of the LQG coordinate change formula, Weyl scaling and Lemma \ref{staterg}.
 Indeed, by the LQG coordinate change formula, a.s.\

 By Weyl scaling and Lemma \ref{staterg}, the metric on the right has the same law as $\beta^{-\xi Q}D_{h_{0,\beta}} $. \end{proof}